JanAhrens/ynab-sqlite/README.md

 # ynab-sqlite

 Exports all data from a [YNAB](https://youneedadbudget.com) budget and stores it in a local [SQLite](https://sqlite.org/) database.
-When the program gets executed multiple times, only the changed data will be downloaded.
+When the program gets executed multiple times only the changed data will be downloaded.

 ## Getting started